 The steps in the article below will assume that your Outlook 2013 installation currently includes an email signature on new messages, replies, and forwards that you send to your contacts or distribution lists.

-Once we have finished the steps below, Outlook 2013 will only be including a signature on new messages that you create.
+Once we have finished the steps below, Outlook 2013 will only include a signature on new messages that you create.

 Step 1: Open Outlook 2013.